If an event includes at least two stages (e.g., heats and final), you can use the advancement feature to set automatic qualification.

 Adding qR, qJ and qD

 If an athlete advanced to the next round by Referee (qR), Jury of Appeal (qJ) or Draw (qD), you can manually select the correct status from the Adv. column.
-You can do this anytime regardless of the athlete's status and auto-advancement calculation setting.
+You can do this at any time, regardless of the athlete's status or auto-advancement calculation setting.

 Special case: Resolving ties with automatic qualification